josephsdavid/sim-anneal/Readme.md

 # Simulated annealing

-From office hours in January
+From office hours in January!!